netwrix/privilege-secure/README.md

-# privilege-secure
+# Privilege Secure Extensions and Examples

-Netwrix Privilege Secure extensions and examples
+This repository contains Netwrix Privilege Secure extensions and examples.